 Churn Buster – Churn Buster’s air-tight, scalable process automatically solves payment problems in Stripe caused by insufficient funds, expiration dates, card re-issuing, and etc. These are common problems that lead to SaaS churn.
 If your users are loving your product, there should be no reason why they will churn.
 Yet unfortunately, simple errors like these occur and that’s where Churn Buster can help you fix these problems.

 Some of my most favorite features about Churn Buster include the white label dunning emails, automatic subscription renewals, and their real time reporting (my personal favorite).
 I’m a huge analytic guy and the reporting really helps me analyze my churn.

 First Officer – First Officer is a Stripe monitoring tool that reports in depth metrics ranging from MRR (Monthly Recurring Revenue) to cohort analysis and, most importantly, churn.

 Are new customers happier than the old ones?

 The behavior of a small group isn’t visible in total churn, but it shows in monthly cohort charts.

-MRR is the no 1 SaaS metric and it isn’t just a single figure.
-To really conquer it — you must divide it as First Officer might say.
-With First Officer you can see the trends and compare performance between plans.
+MRR is the #1 SaaS metric and it isn’t just a single figure.
+To really conquer it — you must divide it, as First Officer might say.
+With First Officer, you can see the trends and compare performance between plans.
 View just one metric or compare them all in one place.

 Their pricing is pretty straight forward.
 There is a hobby package for 29$/month that allows you to have up to 250 customers.
 This works pretty well with bootstrapping SaaS companies.
 You can then upgrade to the 79$/month package if you grow.

 That’s it for this list!
-Is there any tool that you use at your company that I didn’t mention here?
+Are there any tools that you use at your company that I didn’t mention here?
 Feel free to leave it in the comments.

 Love what you’re reading?
 Join our newsletter, we won’t spam you!